LeMinux/PresentingSecureProgramming/RuleSets/NASAsPowerOf10.md

 NASA gives printf and close as an example.
 In such matters, casting to void is an acceptable way to explicitly express this `(void)printf("%s", "Hi")`.
 This way others know the return value is purposely ignored, but also allows for questioning if it should be ignored.
-In most cases though the return value should be checked because it is the function's way of communication something went wrong.
+In most cases though the return value should be checked because it is main way C communicates something went wrong.
 This is especially true if the function needs to propagate the error up the call chain.
 This type of behavior would also extend into programmer made functions.
 As the function is being created there is a thought about what can go wrong with each step.
 Since you are checking for error status you have an incentive to return an error status.

-#### Try/Catch

-While this rule is meant for status checking and handling, try/catch exceptions kinda fall into here just not in the same way. try/catch is there to catch exceptional errors that could not be accounted for.
-At least it is for most languages.
-Languages like Python actually encourage it extensively because that slow language some how made try/catch fast.
-In most cases though, use of try/catch should be avoided.
-This is because it can obfuscate control flow, hinder performance, or create a bad state.
-Don't use try/catch as a way to lazily forgo status checking, and don't use try/catch as a substitute for control flow.
-If a condition can be checked that would prevent an exception in the first place that is more preferable.
-Instead of encountering the error and then trying to fix it why not just handle the error before hand.
-Of course it may not always be possible to avoid try/catch if you can't figure out an error before hand.
-In these cases it may be useful to bubble up the exception to something that can handle it, or handle it yourself.
-Be carful about the what exceptions you claim to handle.
-Too specific and the program may miss a more general exception and continue in a bad state.
-Too broad and the program may just not handle it properly.
-In a way the rule about casting void if failure and success results in the same execution can apply here with a little variation.
-You don't want to risk swallowing a bubbled up exception, so if the result of an exception getting caught or not is the same don't catch that exception.
-Essentially just catch exceptions you can control, or simply just log and exit.

 #### Validating Parameters

 Validating parameters is one of the most important rule to have in any security focused guideline.
 So many vulnerabilities occur from simply not checking parameters especially in public functions.
 Public functions are well. . . public, so they can accept any kind of input from anywhere.
-Therefore, it is important to make sure the public function can actually use the parameters it was given.
+Therefore, it is important to make sure that public functions can actually use the parameters it was given.
 Private functions should also validate their parameters although depending on the context assertions can be used.
 In either case, the principle of creating total functions is prefered where functions can handle any input.
+This means creating functions that can handle any kind of input.
 It does not matter whether the parameters are valid or invalid the function will handle it accordingly.

 Example of validating parameters using the third example from rule2.